All Episodes

 Republicans voting no.

-There's 106 no to 85 yes, uh 241 still to vote.
+There's 106 no to 85 yes, but 241 still to vote.

-Republicans have pointed out look, if these things were such good deals, why do we need TAA?
+Republicans have pointed out, look, if these things were such good deals, why do we need TAA?

 So we'll follow this vote.

-And then there are three, I mentioned this too superficially before.
+And then there are three, I mentioned this too superficially before, there are three trade deals.

 I mean, I have a son that's in IT, right?